Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## My setup

 When installing all mods in this guide, my framerate ranges anywhere from 45fps (at worst) to 60fps.
 For reference, here is a my setup.
+> Both my CPU and GPU are at 50% load majority of the time, and Ram at about 5-6 GB.
+Really not a hard game to run.

 System | My Specs
 ------------ | -------------